Quick guide to Windows as a service

 Staying up to date

-Because app compatibility, both for desktop apps and web apps, is outstanding with Windows 10, extensive advanced testing isn’t required.
+Extensive advanced testing isn’t required.
 Instead, only business-critical apps need to be tested, with the remaining apps validated through a series of pilot deployment rings.
 Once these pilot deployments have validated most apps, broad deployment can begin.

-Additional technologies such as BranchCache and Delivery Optimization, both peer-to-peer distribution tools, can help with the distribution of the feature update installation files.
+Other technologies such as BranchCache and Delivery Optimization, both peer-to-peer distribution tools, can help with the distribution of the feature update installation files.